Brandon Barriera: Professional career

 The Toronto Blue Jays selected Barriera in the first round with the 23rd overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $3.6 million.

 Barriera made his professional debut in 2023 with the Dunedin Blue Jays and also played for the Florida Complex League Blue Jays.
-Barriera started seven games and went 0-2 with a 3.98 ERA and 25 strikeouts, missing time during the season due to elbow and bicep injuries.
+He started seven games and went 0-2 with a 3.98 ERA and 25 strikeouts, missing time during the season due to elbow and bicep injuries.
 Barriera made one start for Dunedin in 2024, allowing two runs on two hits in 1 1/3 innings pitched.
-On April 29, 2024, Barriera underwent a hybrid Tommy John and internal brace procedure, ending his season.
+On April 29, 2024, he underwent a hybrid Tommy John and internal brace procedure, ending his season.

 Barriera opened the 2025 season on the injured list as he recovered from surgery.
 He made his season debut in June on a rehab assignment with the FCL Blue Jays, with whom he gave up nine earned runs, eight walks, and struck out six batters over 5 2/3 innings.
+In 2026, Barriera pitched in 15 games for the FCL Blue Jays, Dunedin, and the Vancouver Canadians, and went 0-3 with a 4.89 ERA and 40 strikeouts over 38 2/3 innings.
+After the season, he was assigned to play in the Arizona Fall League with the Mesa Solar Sox.